Working with app as a consumer

-Consumers can discover and install applications published to the Snowflake Marketplace or shared using private listings.
+Consumers can discover and install apps published to the Snowflake Marketplace or shared using private listings.

 The Native Apps Framework allows consumers to perform the following:

-Use the application by accessing data via Snowflake worksheets.
+• Use the app by accessing data via Snowflake worksheets.

-Grant privileges on the application to users in your organization.
+• Grant privileges on the app object to users in your organization.

-Associate references that allow access to object required by the application.
+• Associate references that allow access to object required by the app.

 The following workflow is what consumers typically do when working with apps: